ApamaCommunity/apama-log-analyzer/README.rst

 Contributions
 =============
 Please feel free to add suggestions as github tickets, or to contribute a fix or feature yourself (just send a pull request).

+If you want to submit a pull request, be sure to run the existing tests, create new tests (and check the coverage is good), and do a before-and-after run of the performance tests to avoid unwittingly making it slower.